grebett/1f03caf/receipt/README.md

 * all the items bought by their customer
 * the purchase informations (billing and delivery address, order number, full price with VAT)
-* a list of new items to trigger more sells
+* a list of new items to trigger more sales

 They provide you with a `variables.json` file, containing some mockup data.